 Researcher-Clinician Partnership Program

-The Researcher-Clinician Partnership Program (RCP2) is uniquely designed to greatly enhance the effectiveness of connecting point of care clinicians in the senior care sector with university-based researchers to collaboratively design, test and validate innovative products, services or health practice in aging and brain health in a real-world care setting.
+The Researcher-Clinician Partnership Program (RCP2) is uniquely designed to greatly enhance the effectiveness of connecting point-of-care clinicians in the senior care sector with university-based researchers to collaboratively design, test and validate innovative products, services or health practices in aging and brain health in a real-world care setting.
 Through RCP2, CABHI will provide up to $500,000 in funding per project to support those project costs directly associated with the trial testing of an innovative solution at an advanced stage of development within an aging population group in North America.
 Funding will be provided directly to the host institution employing the principal Investigators of the qualifying projects.
 All projects must be completed within a 12 to 18 month period.
-Note that each submission must be composed of a collaborative team of researchers, clinicians, educators, industry partners and/or end-users located worldwide.
+Note that each submission must be composed of a collaborative teams of researchers, clinicians, educators, industry partners and/or end-users located worldwide.
 Each team must include at least one clinician and one researcher; one of whom must be identified as the principal Investigator on the project and employed by an institution that is a Canada Revenue Agency qualified donee located in Canada.
-This program is expected to launch again in October 2017.
-View the 2017 Call for Innovations for the Researcher-Clinician Partnership Program.
+This program is expected to launch again in April 2, 2018.

 Knowledge Mobilization Partnership Program